silvanbrenner/camunda-csharp-client/csharp-client/docs/ProcessInstanceApi.md

 <a name="getprocessinstancevariables"></a>
 # **GetProcessInstanceVariables**
-> Dictionary&lt;string, VariableValueDto&gt; GetProcessInstanceVariables (string id, bool? deserializeValue = null)
+> Dictionary&lt;string, VariableValueDto&gt; GetProcessInstanceVariables (string id, bool? deserializeValues = null)

+Get Process Variables

 Retrieves all variables of a given process instance by id.